The best thing about the Neso beach tent is it’s so easy to carry.

 The tent comes with two lightweight folding poles, a stretchy canopy fabric, four bags attached to the canopy by a rope and the carry bag with the strap.

 You get decent shade underneath the canopy and excellent protection from the sun rays (UPF 50+).

 The canopy is water-resistant – a few raindrops will keep you dry but not a downpour.

 Ours is still in perfect condition.
 The material is of excellent quality and durable.
 The corners are reinforced to prevent the poles from damaging the fabric.

 The Neso tent is not cheap.
 But for families spending a lot of time at the beach and carrying a lot of stuff, it's worth the purchase.

 What we don't like:

-The Neso tent fits about two to three people (like the one on the photos above).
+The Neso tent fits about two to three people.
 It measures 201w x 203d x 168h cm and weighs 1.8 kg.

 The Neso Grande fits about four people.
 It measures 280w x 280d x 210h cm and weighs 3 kg.

 The Neso Tent is great for people who like to travel light.
 It weighs 1.8 kg and you can carry it over your shoulder.